 The curriculum at The Graduate School emphasizes an academic approach to Jewish studies.
 Students study Jewish history, tradition, and culture with JTS's esteemed faculty.
 Through elective courses, students can take advantage of the full spectrum of study available at JTS.

 Students are required to take a minimum of 69 credits in total.

-At JTS, 24 credits are taken, to which 6 credits are transferred from Columbia University's School of Social Work (CUSSW).
+At JTS, 24 credits are taken, to which 6 credits are transferred from Columbia University's School of Social Work (CSSW).
 In order to fulfill the Graduate School and program requirements, a student may need to take additional Judaica and Hebrew-language courses prior to graduation.

 JTS Course Requirements

 All students in The Graduate School are required to demonstrate a basic level of Judaica competency in addition to the courses they take toward the master's degree.
 In their first year, all students must complete a one-semester course, Classics of the Jewish Tradition, or demonstrate proficiency in this area.
 Students who have not studied the Hebrew Bible or Talmud with a scholarly approach and who have not yet acquired proficiency in Hebrew at an intermediate level will be required to fulfill these requirements before graduation, according to Graduate School procedures.
 Students in the dual-degree program must also fulfill a liturgy requirement or demonstrate corresponding proficiency.

 The social work program at CSSW provides an integrated course of study that offers a combined approach of classroom and field instruction.
 Depending on their particular interests, students are admitted into one of four different method areas.
 Depending on the area of concentration, students must complete a minimum of 45 credits.